-On the contrary, results about the combination of problem \eqref{Deq1.2} and problem \eqref{Deq1.5} are relatively few.
-Yang et al. in \cite{x_yang} considered the quasilinear equation \eqref{Deq1.2} with $l(s) = s$ and $k(x,u) = (|x|^{-\mu} * |u|^p)|u|^{p-2}u$ in $\RR^N$, where $N \geq 3$, $\mu \in (0, (N + 2)/2)$, $p \in (2, (4N - 4\mu)/(N - 2))$.
-By using perturbation method, they obtained the existence of positive solutions, negative solutions, and high energy solutions.
-We also cite \cite{s.chen_x.wu, x_yang.x_tang, s.liang_y.song, s.liang_b.zhang,DS1} and the references therein.
-However, for general function $l$, the existence of solutions to the generalized quasilinear Schr\"odinger equation involving critical Choquard-type term is still open, to the best of our knowledge.\\ Motivated by the works described above, in the present paper we are concerned with the existence of positive solutions to our problem $(P)$.
-Due to the appearance of the critical term and the domain $\RR^N$, compactness of the embedding is lost.
-To conquer these difficulties, we first focus on the limiting case and use concentration-compactness principle to overcome the problem.
-Next we prove some delicate estimates involving the critical Choquard term to prove that the minimax value obtained along the Mountain-pass theorem is smaller than the admissible threshold for the Palais-Smale condition.
-Thus we obtain positive radial solution, which is also the ground-state solution.
-Then using these estimates and critical level of the functional $J^\infty$ we prove the existence of the positive solution for our problem $(P)$.\\ Throughout the paper, we assume $h: \RR^N\times \RR \to \RR$ is a continuous function and denote $\ds H(x,u) = \int\limits_{0}^{u} h(x,t)dt$.
-We observe that the energy functional
+Motivated by the works described above, in the present paper we are concerned with the existence of positive solutions to our problem $(P)$.
+Due to the appearance of the critical term and the domain $\RR^N$, the compactness of the embedding is lost.
+Moreover, the characteristics of the term $\ds F^*(s) = \frac{1}{\al 2^*}(G^{-1}(s))^{\al 2^*} - \frac{\al^{2^*-1}}{2^*\ba^{2^*}}|s|^{2^*}$, obtained for the critical case as in Deng et al. \cite[Lemma 2.2]{deng3}, can not be extended for the Choquard case.
+To conquer these difficulties, we first focus on the limiting case and employ the concentration-compactness principle to overcome the problem with the help of assumption $(g_1)(b)$.
+Following, we prove some delicate estimates concerning the critical Choquard term to prove that the mini-max value obtained along the Mountain-pass theorem is smaller than the admissible threshold for the Palais-Smale condition.
+Thus we obtain a positive radial solution, which is also a ground-state solution.
+Then using these estimates and the critical level of the functional $J^\infty$, we prove the existence of a positive solution for our problem $(P)$.